jacurtis/laravel-blog-tutorial/readme.md

 ### License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+This project and the underlying Laravel framework are open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)